Business.gov.nl

 Three-hour rule

 Is your childcare organisation open for at least 10 consecutive hours?
 You can deviate from the professional childcarer-child ratio up to 3 hours a day.
-The ratio is never allowed to drop below 50% of your regular ratio.
-You must lay down the number of hours you deviate from the ratio and on what days in your pedagogical policy plan.
-Failure to do so means you may not implement this rule.
-You must also inform parents how your organisation implements the three-hour rule.
+This is the three-hour rule.
+You have to describe how you deal with the childcarer-child ratio and the three-hour rule in your pedagogical policy plan.

 Four-eyes principle